pentestgeek/phishing-frenzy/README.md

 Change ownership of apache config to allow Phishing Fenzy manage virtual hosts.
 If you currently have entries within the httpd.conf file, backup the file now because Phishing Frenzy will delete all entries in this file when managing virtual hosts for phishing campaigns.

 	#chown www-data:www-data /etc/apache2/httpd.conf

+If you are running Kali linux or a distro that does not have the httpd.conf file you will need to create one so Phishing Frenzy can manage the virtual hosts.

 ### Linux Configuration